frequently asked questions about online therapy

 Provide flexibility in tailoring treatment to your needs rather than insurance requirements.

-If you would like to use your out-of-network benefits, I can provide a superbill (a statement you submit to your insurance for possible reimbursement).
-Please note that superbills still require a diagnosis, which does create some limits on confidentiality.
+Out-of-network benefits: For other PPO insurance plans, I can provide a superbill (a detailed statement you submit to your insurance for possible reimbursement).
+Please note that receiving reimbursement via a superbill still requires a diagnosis, which does create some limits on confidentiality.

 My priority is to offer care that is centered on you, not on insurance company policies.